Join us for an Open Day in 2022. Discover more about our courses, explore our facilities and discover why you belong at Kent.

 You'll explore the biochemical processes that occur in the human body, learn how they respond to diseases and how this knowledge can be used to identify and treat diseases.
 Practical work is at the heart of our teaching and this allows you to gain skills that are in high demand in the industry.
 We give you extensive practical training and you spend up to two days a week in the laboratory.

-In your first and second years, you develop your skills as a bioscientist, covering areas including biological chemistry, genetics, molecular and cellular biology, human physiology and disease, and metabolism.
+Early in your degree you develop your skills as a bioscientist, covering biological chemistry, genetics, molecular and cellular biology, human physiology and disease, and metabolism.

 The University will consider applications from students offering a wide range of qualifications, typical requirements are listed below.
 Students offering alternative qualifications should contact the Admissions Office for further advice.
 It is not possible to offer places to all students who meet this typical offer/minimum requirement.

-BBC including Biology or Human Biology grade B or Double Award Applied Science at grade BB including the practical endorsement of any science qualifications taken.
+BBC including Biology grade B or Double Award Applied Science at grade BB including the practical endorsement of any science qualifications taken

 Mathematics grade C